 Why Does Size Matter?

 The size of the needle affects how big your stitches, and thus your finished product, will be.
 The concept of gauge, or how many stitches fit into an inch of knitting, relies heavily on the size of the needles.
+Usually, larger needles will produce a larger gauge.
 If your gauge doesn't match what the pattern calls for, the way to fix it is to change the size of your needles.
+Knitting a test swatch before you begin your project is a good way to check the gauge of the yarn and needle combination you've chosen.